 The sea is always close by, with the Cretan Sea in the north, the Carpathian Sea in the east and the Libyan Sea in the south.
-Every coast has beautiful beaches:
+Every coast has plenty of beautiful beaches.

 From the mountains of Dikti and Thrypti you have the most amazing views.
-In the Dikti mountains you can also find the Lasithi plateau, the largest plateau in Greece:
+In the Dikti mountains lies the Lasithi plateau, which is the largest plateau in Greece.

 Lasithi is full of archeological settlements from different periods.
 Minoan, like Kato Zakros, Gournia, Pyrgos and Fourno Korifi.
 Dorian, like Lato, and Archaic, like Azoria.
-And here in Lasithi you can often visit these places without masses of tourists walking around at the same time; especially in spring, fall and winter, when it is possible to be the only visitors at a site.
+And in Lasithi you are often able to visit these places without masses of tourists walking around; especially in spring, fall and winter, when it is even possible to be the only visitors at a site.

-The region is full of traditional (mountain)villages, some more well known and visited by tourists, others almost unknown, where you can walk around and explore, and dive into the real Cretan culture.
+The region is full of traditional (mountain)villages, some more well known and often visited by tourists, others almost unknown, where you can walk around, explore and dive into the real Cretan culture.

-There are many beautiful gorges to explore in Lasithi and here you can still find yourself alone in a gorge.
+There are many beautiful gorges to explore in Lasithi and here it’s still possible to find yourself alone in a gorge.
 Some are long, some shorter, some very narrow, some more wide.
-But they are all really beautiful and amazing, and in many of them you can hike or just enjoy the nature and silence.
+But they are all really beautiful and amazing and in many of them you can hike or just enjoy the nature and silence.